kostafey/organic-green-theme/README.md

 (load-theme 'organic-green t)
 ```

-You can set all fonts for editing from bold to normal
+You can set all fonts for editing from bold to normal:
 ```lisp
 (setq organic-green-boldless t)
 ```